 The Division of Information Technology (DoIT) offers a variety of services to support the teaching, research, and public service goals of the University of South Carolina.
 A few examples of these services include Network Services, Information Security, Blackboard and Video Conferencing.
 DOIT's Information for Faculty webpage has information on IDs and Security, IT Services, Employee Discounts, IT Support and Teaching and Learning Resources.
 DoIT offers an online Knowledge Base for immediate access to self-service support information and documentation.
 The DoIT Service Desk is your single point of contact for computer, technology and IT-related questions and support.
 Contact the DoIT Service Desk at 803-777-1800.

 University email accounts are automatically provisioned for faculty during the employment onboarding process.
 The university uses Microsoft Exchange, and you may access your email using MS Outlook or through Office 365 online.
-You must know your Network Username and password.
+You will use your Network Username and passwordto login.
+The university uses Multifactor Authentication (MFA) for accessing emails accounts.

 Computer and information security begins with YOU!
 As a faculty member, it is critical you implement and practice information security on your digital systems.
 We urge you to visit the DoIT' Information Security site to learn about information security.
 The site maintains a library of helpful videos, links, and tips, as well as ways to receive assistance from our cybersecurity professionals.